Updated: Apr 8

-Once upon a time, Jaffa oranges were the icon that was widely associated with Israel.
-This citrus, named after the historic port city, were first cultivated in the mid-19th century by Arabic farmers.
+Once upon a time, Jaffa oranges were an icon that was widely associated with Israel.
+This citrus, named after the historic port city, was first cultivated in the mid-19th century by Arabic farmers.
 It gained popularity for its sweetness, juiciness, almost seedless inside, and firm skin, and it was a major export industry for almost two centuries.

-The recipe we share here is an elevate version of the classic, old school glorious orange cake.
-We incorporated whole chopped orange into the batter and arranged orange slices along the pan before pouring in the mixture.
+The recipe we share here is an elevated version of the classic, old-school glorious orange cake.
+We incorporated whole chopped oranges into the batter and arranged orange slices along the pan's sides before pouring in the mixture.
 The result is a bit more interesting and festive cake; however, it still stays true to its humble charm.

 1 large orange, unpeeled, washed, and finely chopped (use an electric chopper or a good knife)

 1 cup (200 gr) cane sugar

 1 cup (140 gr) unbleached all-purpose flour in

 ½ cup (70 gr) almond meal

 Pinch (1/8 tsp) salt